smenkudle/StudentCourseApplication/README.md

 This is spring boot application with Spring data jpa and angular js.
-The purpose of this application is  to show the list of universities,regisetered students and also student can register.
+The purpose of this application is  to show the list of universities, regisetered students and also student can register.
 To Run this appliaction create a table